harrij15/SquareMeals/README.md

 ## Known Issues
 One of the main problems with our app so far is Lacto-Vegetarian will come up with cheese products.
+We have suspicions that similar effects might be applied to Ovo-vegetarian as well.

 ## Blog